3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Introduction

+\item How are heat and moisture transport impacted if convection is inhibited? \end{itemize} The aim of this work is to understand how condensation-driven convective inhibition is affected by processes neglected in 1D models including turbulent mixing, evaporation of condensates, and sub-saturation.
+We focus on the suppression and stability of vertical mixing due to convection as a local effect, and leave studying compositional suppression of double diffusive convection \citep[e.g.][]{leconte_condensation-inhibited_2017, friedson_inhibition_2017} and global effects of condensation-driven convective inhibition to future work \citep[e.g.][]{guillot_giant_2022}.

-Recently, \cite{leconte_3d_2024} utilized 3D convection-permitting simulations to explore the formation of convectively stable regions when vapor abundance exceeds a critical threshold.
-Their findings confirm that convectively stable regions form, and their model replicates the atmospheric structure proposed by \cite{leconte_condensation-inhibited_2017}, where a moist convective layer overlies a radiative superadiabatic region, which in turn caps a dry convection layer.
-Moreover, \cite{leconte_3d_2024} find that the tracer is still transported upwards through the convectively stable region through turbulent mixing.
-Our study uses a different convection-resolving model compared to \cite{leconte_3d_2024}, with distinct formulations of the equation of state and conservation of energy in the two numerical models.
-Additionally, we use a slightly different model setup compared to \cite{leconte_3d_2024} who specifically modeled the sub-Neptune K2-18b.
-In contrast, our study is more generalized and explores different initializations.
+Recently, \cite{leconte_3d_2024} used 3D convection-permitting simulations to explore the formation of convectively stable regions when tracer abundance exceeds a critical threshold for the sub-Neptune K2~18~b.
+Their results suggest the development of convectively stable regions, and reproduced the atmospheric structure proposed by \cite{leconte_condensation-inhibited_2017}, where a moist convective layer overlies a radiative superadiabatic region, on top of a dry convection layer.
+However, \cite{leconte_3d_2024} also found the condensable tracer can be transported through convectively stable regions via turbulent mixing, highlighting the importance of 3D studies.
 We compare our simulation results with those presented by \cite{leconte_3d_2024} in Section~\ref{sec:cm1_results}.

-Understanding the atmospheric state of planets with $\rm H_2$-dominated atmospheres improves our ability to represent convection in global general circulation models and to better interpret observations of these worlds.
-While the simulations presented in this work focus on H$_2$O tracer in $\rm H_2$-dominated atmospheres, convective inhibition due to condensing compositional convection is relevant for any planetary atmosphere with a condensable tracer that has a higher mean molecular weight than the background atmosphere.
-Examples where condensation-driven convective inhibition is important include water and ammonia in sub-Neptune exoplanets, silicates in magma ocean planets \citep[e.g.][]{misener_importance_2022, markham_convective_2022}, methane and water vapor in Uranus and Neptune's atmosphere \citep{irwin_hazy_2022}, and water vapor in Saturn's atmosphere \citep{li_moist_2015}.

 In section~\ref{sec:background} we review the condensing compositional convection stability criterion.
 In section~\ref{sec:cm1_description} we describe our CM1 simulation setup, and present our simulation results and discussions in section~\ref{sec:cm1_results}.